goabstract/Awesome-Design-Tools/README.md

 * [Sketchsheets](https://sketchsheets.com/) — is an [open source](https://github.com/rnarrkus/sketchsheets) project dedicated to providing free printable templates of the latest devices and platforms for wireframing designs. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg) ![open-source.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/open-source.svg)
 * [Sneakpeekit](https://sneakpeekit.com/) — print note taking grids and devices frames. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)

+You can also do some sketching with Sketch mentioned in UI design tools.

 ### Stock Photos Tools
 Beautiful, free stock photos and royalty-free images that you can download and use for any project: